KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/prologue-of-john.md

 *En tō kosmō ēn, kai ho kosmos di' autou egeneto, kai ho kosmos auton ouk egnō* — "in the cosmos he was, and the cosmos through him came-into-being, and the cosmos did not know him."

 Three clauses, structurally precise.
-The Light/Logos (the antecedent has shifted seamlessly from *phōs* in verse 9 to the implicit Logos-subject) is positioned in three relations to the *kosmos*:
+The Light / Logos (the antecedent has shifted seamlessly from *phōs* in verse 9 to the implicit Logos-subject) is positioned in three relations to the *kosmos*:

 - **First clause:** the Logos *ēn* (was) in the cosmos.
 Continuous-being-within.
 The Logos has been continuously-present in the cosmos since the cosmogonic emanation — not a stranger arriving from outside but the structuring-principle through which the cosmos has been continuously articulated.
 - **Second clause:** the cosmos came-into-being *di' autou* (through him).
 The cosmos's very becoming was Logos-mediated.
 Verse 3 already established this; the restatement here positions it specifically against verse 11's *not-recognizing*.